Direct Loan Application Process

-All forms may be submitted electronically, turned into the Financial Aid Office at your campus location or sent via US mail.
-No faxes will be accepted.
+Please Note: No faxes will be accepted for security purposes.
 Faxed copies of any loan forms will not be processed and may be returned to you.
 It is recommended that you make copies of all completed forms for your records.

-WHAT DO YOU NEED TO KNOW BEFORE YOU APPLY FOR A LOAN ?
+1. WHAT DO YOU NEED TO KNOW BEFORE YOU APPLY FOR A LOAN?

 Borrow only when absolutely necessary.
 Students who are planning to transfer should be aware that loans are generally the largest portion of a financial aid package at four year colleges.
 Consider your total educational debt before borrowing at College of the Redwoods.

-WHAT STEPS ARE REQUIRED TO APPLY FOR A LOAN ?
+2. WHAT STEPS ARE REQUIRED TO APPLY FOR A LOAN?

-___ Complete the 2018/19 FAFSA application process.
+Complete the 2019/20 FAFSA application process.
 Submit any follow-up documents that are requested by the financial aid office.
-You will receive a student email notice when your Financial Aid file review is complete (the email subject heading will be: Financial Aid Award Notification or Financial Aid Eligibility Notification).
+You will receive a student email notice when your Financial Aid file review is complete.
+Note: The email subject heading will be: Financial Aid Award Notification or Financial Aid Eligibility Notification.